irmen/prog8/docs/source/programming.rst

     Supported for integer types only, for floats use ``floats.clampf()`` instead.

 sgn (x)
-    Get the sign of the value.
-Result is -1, 0 or 1 (negative, zero, positive).
+    Get the sign of the value (integer or floating point).
+    The result is a byte: -1, 0 or 1 (negative, zero, positive).

 sqrt (w)
     Returns the square root of the number.